apiad/pydock/README.md

 - Change `dockerfile` template such that `user` and `repository` are args, inserted during `build` instead of when generating the file.
 - Automatically delete untagged images when installing new dependencies.
 - Add commands to remove and update dependencies.

+### v0.0.3

-- Improve install script to make it robust to different paths for the `python` command.
+- Improved install script to make it robust to different paths for the `python` command.

 ### v0.0.2

-- Add a command to install dependencies inside the environment and commit/rebuild the image.
+- Added a command to install dependencies inside the environment and commit/rebuild the image.

 ### v0.0.1

-- Basic layout
-- Commands to create, list, and run a shell inside of environments.
+- Added commands to create, list, and run a shell inside of environments.

 ## License and Contribution